yig/graphics101-imageprocessing/README.md

 great debugger.

 * Run the following commands on the provided example images (replace `balls` with the name of each example).
-Copy your output `.png` files into a new `output` subdirectory.

         ./imageprocessing grey balls.png balls-grey.png
         ./imageprocessing box 0 balls.png balls-box0.png